amangupta0709/Youtube-Search-and-Player/README.md

 # Youtube-Search-and-Player
-Custom Youtube search and videoplayer made entirely on Python Web Framework Django.
-Templates made by using Bootstrap 4.
+Custom Youtube search and videoplayer made entirely on Python Web Framework Django.Data collected by using YouTube Data API v3.
+Templates made on Bootstrap 4.

 ## How it works